ACI-Dungarvin Employment Opportunities

 We are currently accepting applications for part-time Support Specialists throughout most of our service areas.
 See our locations page for areas we serve.
 Responsibilities include providing support to one or more individuals with developmental disabilities and/or mental illnesses through an established therapeutic relationship.
 Our parent company, Dungarvin, has a more in-depth, realistic look at what the support specialist job entails, found here.

-Requirements include HS diploma or equivalent, valid NC driver’s license, good driving record, satisfactory background review, and ability to complete necessary training.
+Requirements include valid HS diploma or equivalent, valid NC driver’s license, current auto insurance and registration, good driving record, satisfactory background review, and ability to complete necessary training.
 For more information, call 1-866-338-1026 or express interest online by using the link at the bottom of the page.

 Click on the button below to view a list of our available Support Specialist positions:

 ACI-Dungarvin is currently seeking individuals and/or families who are interested in making a difference in a child’s life by becoming a Therapeutic Foster Parent.
 We are currently recruiting parents who are interested in becoming licensed or are already licensed as a Therapeutic Foster Parent in all counties in which we serve.
 See our locations page for areas we serve.
 ACI-Dungarvin provides excellent training, 24 hour support, and tax exempt pay.
 To learn more about becoming a Therapeutic Foster Parent with ACI-Dungarvin, please contact Louis Mitchell at 919-329-5671 ext 205 or via email at email@example.com or express interest online by using the link below.